balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 KMS server

-> A key management server (KMS) is responsible for creating, storing, and providing access to E2E encryption keying material by communications resource clients.
+> A key management service (KMS) server is responsible for creating, storing, and providing access to E2E encryption keying material by communications resource clients.

 KMS protocol